biosustain/Maud/docs/theory.md

   absolute concentrations.

-These problems also apply to flux measurements, but there is another issue: flux meausrements are derived from k
+These problems also apply to flux measurements, but there is another issue: flux measurements are derived from k

 (sec-prior-model)=
 ### Prior model